An airport tax for international and domestic flights is included in the airfare.

 Although no vaccinations are officially required for entry to Cambodia, it is highly encouraged that they are obtained prior to arrival.
 Visitors are advised to check with their doctor or a travel immunisation clinic regarding protection against malaria, Japanese Encephalitis, typhoid, tetanus, hepatitis A and B. Any essential medications should be brought with you as there is no guarantee that they will be available in Cambodia.

 Internet access is available in most hotels in Phnom Penh and Siem Reap.
-There are also plenty of internet cafés with reliable connections at very reasonable prices.
+Wireless internet and tourist sim cards with 3G/4G packages are widely available throughout the main cities.

 The following websites provide relevant information on Cambodia: